 Crazy ants are a significant nuisance.
 They breed rapidly, and their habit of combining colonies can make for large infestations.
 Crazy ant colonies have multiple queens and super colonies can contain millions of ants.
 Their fascination with wires and electrical equipment can cause problems too.
 When large numbers of crazy ants are present in your circuitry, electrical shorts and failures can occur.
 Crazy ants don’t have a stinger, but they can bite.
 They can also secrete venom when they feel threatened.

 How Did Crazy Ants Get Into My Home?

-Dusts also work well as an ant contact killer, if you can find the colony/nest.
-Try Maggie's Farm Spider & Insect Dust.
-For Crazy ants, cover the nest with dust and gently puff dust into the nest entrance, doing your best not to disturb the nest.
+Dusts also work well as an ant contact killer, if you can find the nest.
+Try our plant-based Spider & Insect Dust.
+For crazy ants, cover the nest with dust and gently puff dust into the nest entrance, doing your best not to disturb the nest.
 Repeat a few days later if there is still ant activity.

 When crazy ants take over your space, you need a simple and effective solution.
 If you’re dealing with an ant problem, we’re here to help!
 For a more environmentally and family-friendly solution, check out our Maggie’s Farm Simply Effective™ Pest Control products.